x4d3/maestrano-dotnet/README.md

       If you have a dedicated domain managing user identification and therefore responsible for the single sign-on handshake (e.g: https://idp.my-app.com) then you can specify it below

+      => idp
+      This is the URL of the identity provider to use when triggering a SSO handshake.
+With a multi-tenant integration, each tenant would have its own URL.
+Defaults to https://maestrano.com

       => initPath
       This is your application path to the SAML endpoint that allows users to